 At the balance date, there were no significant concentrations of credit risk in wholesale OTC counterparties other than those disclosed below.
-The maximum exposure to credit risk is represented by the carrying amount of each financial asset, including derivative financial instruments, in the Statement of Financial Position.

 Concentrations of credit risk that arise from OTC derivative instruments exist for groups of counterparties when they have similar economic characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.
-Concentrations of credit risk on electricity derivatives are indicated in the following table by percentage of the total estimated - worst case future loss from counterparties in the specified categories:
+Concentrations of OTC counterparty credit risk are indicated in the following table by the percentage of the total estimated worst case future loss from counterparties in the specified categories as measured by the Company's internal wholesale credit exposure model: